Learn the secrets to making Chipotle Cilantro-Lime Rice at home. It all starts with the right type of rice cooked in an unusual way.

 Cooking perfect rice, cilantro-lime or otherwise, has been a goal of mine for quite some time.
 Over the years I brought my rice from crunchy and bland to properly seasoned and soft, but it was still sticky.
 I tried different varieties of rice: Jasmine, Basmati, long-grain, and short-grain.
 I never quite found what I was looking for.

-Additionally, although Chipotle uses long-grain rice, I found that I was able to most closely mimic their rice by using Basmati.
+Let me start off by saying: Although Chipotle uses long-grain rice, I found that I was able to most closely mimic their rice by using Basmati.
 I had tried Basmati in the past, but I cooked it using the typical method for all kinds of rice.
 That is, measure a certain ratio of rice to water, boil, cover, and wait until all the water has absorbed.
 I’ve read things about soaking rice 30 minutes prior, or rinsing it until the water runs clear, but none of that ever seemed to really make a difference.

 Here’s the secret: For the perfect Basmati rice, it doesn’t actually matter how much water you use as long as it’s A LOT.
 You’ll need to use at least 4 cups of water for every cup of rice, and leave it uncovered while it boils.
 The final step is rinsing the rice in hot water after it’s been drained.
 Stir in lime juice, salt, and finely chopped cilantro while the rice is still warm.
 And that’s it.

-And it’s perfect, each and every time.
+It’s perfect, each and every time.

 - 2 c. basmati rice